mihirchronicles/mihirchronicles.github.io/content/bookshelf/extreme-ownership.md

     - It is the direct responsibility of a leader to get people to listen, support, and execute plans.
     - You can’t make people do things.
 You have to lead them.
     - Extreme ownership is asking yourself, “How can I best get my team to most effectively execute the plan in order to accomplish the mission?”
-    - Every mistake, every failure or shortfall – own it.
+    - Every mistake, every failure or shortfall must be owned.
     - Pointing fingers and blaming others is easy and contagious.
     - You create the culture.
-What you do as the leader will be emulated by your subordinates.
+What you do as a leader will be emulated by your subordinates.
     - If something isn’t going your way, start with what you are going to do differently.

 ## III.
 Quotes